-35. At the global level, the degree of cross-border financial flows is difficult to predict.
-Although many assume globalization of finance is an unstoppable trend, the crisis has led some countries to rethink their openness and their vulnerability, skeptical of mature markets'
+At the global level, the degree of cross-border financial flows is difficult to predict and thus no easy answer is possible.
+Although many assume globalization of finance is an unstoppable trend, the crisis has led some countries to rethink their openness and their vulnerability, skeptical of mature markets' integrity.

-integrity.
 Fallout from the crisis may lead some countries to dissuade foreign entrants and governments may decide to encourage nationalization of certain financial institutions.
 Domestic investors may prefer to invest at home.
 There could be a generalized pull-back from cross-border relationships as the cost of managing a global institution on a consolidated basis increases, offsetting the gains that can come from managing liquidity on a global basis.
 Outright protectionism, for instance prohibitions of foreign ownership of domestic assets or firms may increase, but should be resisted.

-- 36. On the more positive side, if globally-connected institutions are identified and their addition to systemic risks, if any, is dealt with through enhanced cross-border cooperation to prevent crises or manage crises if they occur, globalization could be enhanced.
+On the more positive side, if globally-connected institutions are identified and their contribution to systemic risks, if any, is dealt with through enhanced cross-border cooperation to prevent crises or manage crises if they occur, globalization could be enhanced.
 Regarding prevention of crises, globally-accepted methods are not out of reach.
-For instance, the oversight of some cross-border financial institutions through "colleges of supervisors" (whereby supervisors from different countries exchange supervisory information and examination strategies about financial institutions that operate in each of multiple countries) is being strengthened.
+For instance, the oversight of some cross-border financial institutions through "colleges of supervisors" (whereby supervisors from different countries exchange supervisory information and examination strategies about financial institutions that operate in each of multiple countries)

+is being strengthened.
 The various international bodies that coordinate banking supervision, securities market oversight, accounting rules and so on, already provide venues for discussion and re-regulation.

 That said, there are some very difficult issues when it comes to managing and resolving crises that still require agreement, including the application of insolvency regimes and the sharing of losses.
-Some groups, including the Fund, are working to hammer out cross-border resolution regimes. - 37.
+Some groups, including the IMF, are working to develop proposals for cross-border resolution regimes.
+The IMF has recently proposed an approach to cross-border resolution focused on enhanced coordination among national authorities.
+This proposal does not involve legally binding instruments such as treaties but rather cross-border collaboration between countries that adhere to certain "core coordination standards."
+These core standards seek to ensure that national bank supervisory and insolvency regimes are sufficiently robust and harmonized in key areas and that national bank insolvency regimes treat domestic and foreign creditors in a nondiscriminatory manner

 Emerging and developing economies have made good progress over the years in adopting global financial standards, constructing compatible market infrastructure, and improving their legal systems.
 In many cases, these economies have reaped the benefits of their financial development.
 However, the crisis has shaken confidence in this approach, causing some countries to question whether they are adopting potentially flawed regulations and supervisory practices.
 Is the "originate to distribute" model employed by financial institutions in some advanced countries still to be emulated?
 To keep globalization moving forward to the benefit of all countries, emerging and developing countries should continue to adopt tried and tested financial regulation and infrastructure making sure their systems are resilient and robust.

-B. On the banking sector
+B. On the Banking Sector